ESMValGroup/ESMValTool/doc/sphinx/source/running.rst

 A list of available data sets and their corresponding reformatting routines are given in :numref:`tab_obs_data`.

-   **Table S9** Observational data for use with the ESMValTool.
+:numref:`tab_obs_data` Observational data for use with the ESMValTool.
 See headers of the reformatting routines for downloading and processing instructions.

 .. tabularcolumns:: |p{1.8cm}|p{0.6cm}|p{2.3cm}|p{1.6cm}|p{1.5cm}|p{1.9cm}|p{4.2cm}|